|Your cart is currently empty|

 Kelsey could never have done it.
 You can never have him, trapezist or no. He’s not for you.
-No, they belonged together, Theo and Minya, the gypsy king and his orange-gold shadow, flung and then caught up again in space.
+No, they belonged together, Theo and Minya, the pirate king and his orange-gold shadow, flung and then caught up again in space.
 The beauty of their dance brought tears to Kelsey’s eyes.
 Theo swung high, higher.
 It was time for the big finish.
 Minya flew upwards, her arms spread wide—

 Kelsey knew right away something was wrong.

 The angle was too great, the height was off.
 The audience didn’t know.
 They gasped in awe at the way Minya soared.
 Kelsey watched Theo, her blood pounding in her ears.
 He swung back, a twist of his body, and tried to catch her on the way down.
 His legs strained and he arched, reaching for her.
 Even from eighty feet below, even petrified with horror, Kelsey noted the mortal concentration on his face.
 He caught his partner for a moment, grasped her by the hand.
 His grip arrested her arc and she jerked.
 She no longer looked graceful.